 Ahem.
 Bit of a digression there.
 But really, when you see an interpretation of the test that says “this dog is dominant and can be provoked to bite” I begin to giggle a little hysterically at the egregious misuse of the word “dominant” and also the fact that the test doesn’t recognize that any dog can be provoked to bite, it’s just a matter of where the bitey threshold is vice the “run away!” or “put on a defensive display” thresholds are.

 TO GET MYSELF BACK ON TRACK.
-I do think some reactions are interesting, and the test is right about one thing: research has suggested that a puppy who will play fetch with you from a young age has a high probability of succeeding as a service dog.
+I do think some reactions are interesting, and the test is right about one thing: research has suggested that a puppy who will play fetch with you from a young age has a high probability of succeeding as a service dog you can also hire a dog walker so he gets all the exercise he may need.
 On the “Fetch Test,” the notes say that Sid scored a 3: “Chases object and returns with object to tester.”
 Which is exactly what you want.

 Otherwise he scored mostly 2s, the interpretation of which is “This dog is dominant and can be provoked to bite.
 Responds well to firm, consistent, fair handling in an adult household, and is likely to be a loyal pet once it respects its human leader.
 Often has bouncy, outgoing temperament: may be too active for elderly, and too dominant for small children.”